Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 54

+Fixes added from Community Members:

+	Stefaf: Function txt2List(String) was not able to deal path = "" or path = nothing.
+Improved Error handling and logging.

 # Changelog - Patch 53

 Added check for empty string in MyDirectory Class